Juanitoclement/BodyMassIndexApp/README.md

 ## Prepate a testing APK for internal testing / QA / PM etc.

-1. navigate to `.env` file and make sure we are pointing to the desired environment host.
-GK, or Production.
+[//]: # (1. navigate to `.env` file and make sure we are pointing to the desired environment host.
+GK, or Production.)
-2. To generate the APK do the following:
+1. To generate the APK do the following:

 ```zsh
 # Navigate to the android folder